vercellone/PowerShellForGitHub/README.md

 For example, if you tend to work on the same repository, you can save yourself a lot of typing by configuring the default OwnerName and/or RepositoryName that you work with.
-You can always override these values by expicitly providing a value for the paramater in an individual command, but for the common scenario, you'd have less typing to do.
+You can always override these values by explicitly providing a value for the parameter in an individual command, but for the common scenario, you'd have less typing to do.

  ```powershell